ICD-9-CM Code Set

 The International Classification of Diseases (ICD) is the oldest method of tracking diseases and mortality in the world.
-It was developed in Europe, and several versions have evolved over the years.
+It was first developed in Europe, and several versions have evolved over the years.
 The first edition, known as the International List of Causes of Death, was adopted by the International Statistical Institute in 1893.
 The current version used in the United States was established by the World Health Organization (WHO) and has seen regular modifications.
 ICD-9-CM (Clinically Modified) was adopted in United States in 1979.
 The code set is updated at least once a year, based on the input of providers, payers, and other key stakeholders.
-A new generation and much larger code set, ICD-10, will replace ICD-9 codes on October 1, 2015.
+A new generation and much larger code set, ICD-10, will replace ICD-9 codes on Oct 1, 2015.

 Already the standard for diagnostic and inpatient hospital coding in the United States, ICD-9-CM was mandated in 2003 by the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
-A comprehensive understanding of the ICD-9-CM code set is essential for all medical coders and billers who work for health plans, healthcare clearinghouses, and healthcare providers that transmit any electronic health information.
+A comprehensive understanding of the ICD-9-CM code set is essential for all medical coders and billers who work for health plans, healthcare clearinghouses, and healthcare providers transmitting any electronic health information.

 The ICD-9-CM code set consists of:

 - Volume 1: The numeric listing of diseases, classified by etiology and anatomical system, along with as a classification of other reasons for encounters and causes of injury.
 This is called the tabular section of ICD-9-CM.
 Volume 1 is used by all health care providers and facilities.

 - Volume 2: The alphabetic index used to locate the codes in Volume 1.
 Volume 2 is used by all healthcare providers and facilities.